The crypto modality does not ship a dedicated typed client yet. You use the BDN through two surfaces that exist today:

 required

 The feed relay, e.g. quic://feeds.clutchcall.dev.
-The QUIC port is discovered from the host’s DNS HTTPS record.
+The client discovers the QUIC port from the host’s DNS HTTPS record.

 string

 Bearer token for the feed scope.
-Required for private (sol/feed/<orgId>/…) tracks; the public mainnet feed may be open.
+Private (sol/feed/<orgId>/…) tracks require it.
+The public mainnet feed can be open.

 (state, reason?) => void